gistinc/sprite/README.md

             rainy.gif
             cloudy.gif

-Running `sprite` with no configuration file will generate the following files:
+Running `sprite` with no configuration file will generate the following new files:

     public/
       stylesheets/